 Under the Output tab, you can adjust how the summary report will look.
 Here, you can choose to Append and Hyperlink the report.
 This will attach and hyperlink the summary report items to the original marked up PDF.
 If the Append and Hyperlink option is grayed out, refer to our guide on how to enable it here.
 Under Thumbnail, we can adjust the size of the markup thumbnail within the summary.
 You can make more adjustments to the report here as well, such as changing the summary name or using a template.

 Once the options are set, press OK.
 Depending on the size of the PDF, the summary report could take a few minutes – but it usually won’t take more than thirty seconds.

 Once generated, the summary report will open in Revu.
 If you had chosen to Append and Hyperlink, the summary report will attach to the original marked up PDF.
 The summary will list each markup on the PDF with a thumbnail and its associated data.
 If you click on the thumbnail, it will take you to the actual markup on the drawing.
 This allows you to quickly navigate the markups on your PDF.

 This was a demonstration of creating a PDF summary report from the Markups List in Bluebeam Revu.
 Along with PDF summaries, you can also create CSV, XML, and Print summary reports.
 All types of markup summary reports give you a quick way to summarize and navigate through a marked up PDF.

 If you have any comments, questions or suggestions, please use the comment section on the bottom of this page, and don’t forget to subscribe to our blog to get more Bluebeam Revu tips & tricks directly in your inbox!

 Lauren Hecker is the instructor for the Bluebeam Revu Essentials and Advanced courses.
-To see her next open enrollment course, please visit our calendar.
+To see her next open enrollment course, please visit our Bluebeam Revu training page.
 To schedule an onsite or custom course, please contact us!